Welcoming Customers with Disability

 Forward-thinking organisations are therefore looking for ways to improve their confidence and capability in meeting the needs of the four million Australians with disability, who are people with spending power.

-Our publication Welcoming Customers with Disability is an essential resource for equipping your customer service staff with the necessary confidence and skills to respond effectively to customers with disability.
+To equip your customer service staff with the necessary confidence and skills to respond effectively to customers with disability, please also see our Welcoming Customers with Disability publication and training.

 - When approaching a customer, be polite, introduce yourself, and ask how you can help.